Home/ Materials/ Consent and Recap Protocol

 What we do not do:

-• We do not publish AI-generated recaps without human review.
+• We do not publish AI-assisted recaps without human review.

 5. Public Sharing of Prompts, Outputs, and Projects